rawnly/splash-cli/docs/roadmap.md

 # Roadmap
-This file is a roadmap for who wants imrove this repo.
+This file is a roadmap for who wants improve this repo.

 Below you can see some **super cool** steps who this repo needs! :rabbit: